-- 2.Notice how the learners respond.
-Ask learners to explain why they gave their answer and DO NOT say whether it is right or wrong but simply thank the learner for giving the answer. - 3.It is important for learners to explain the reason for their answer.
-Putting their thoughts into words may help them to clarify their thinking and develop communication skills. - 4.
-Then do the same for answers B, C and D. Try to make sure that learners listen to these reasons and try to decide if their own answer was right or wrong. - 5.
-Ask the learners again to vote for the right answer by putting up 1, 2, 3 or 4 fingers.
+2.Notice how the learners responded.
+Ask a learner who gave answer A to explain why he or she gave that answer and DO NOT say whether it is right or wrong but simply thank the learner for giving the answer.

+3.It is important for learners to explain the reason for their answer.
+Putting their thoughts into words may help them to clarify their thinking and develop communication skills.

+4. Then do the same for answers B, C and D. Try to make sure that learners listen to these reasons and try to decide if their own answer was right or wrong.

+5.Ask the class again to vote for the right answer by putting up 1, 2, 3 or 4 fingers.
 Notice if there is a change and who gave right and wrong answers.

-This is a good question to check prior understanding of the concept of balancing to show two masses (or weights) are the same.
+6.The concept is needed for the lesson to follow, so explain the answer or give a remedial task.